hackbg/chainlink-datastreams-consumer/README.md

 ## Installing

-This package is not published in NPM yet.
 You can add it to your project like this:

 ```
-npm i --save git+https://github.com/hackbg/chainlink-datastreams-consumer.git
+npm i @hackbg/chainlink-datastreams-consumer
 ```

 ## Connecting